 Several standout raises illustrate the current funding environment:

-- Vast secured significant funding to accelerate Haven-1, with SpaceX contracted to launch the station on a Falcon 9.
+- Vast secured additional funding through 2025 to accelerate Haven-1 hardware, with SpaceX contracted to launch the station on a Falcon 9.

-- Muon Space raised $56 million for its weather and climate-focused satellite constellation, underscoring investor appetite for climate data from orbit.
+- Muon Space raised additional capital for its weather and climate-focused satellite constellation, underscoring investor appetite for climate data from orbit.

 These rounds share common characteristics: real technology (often already demonstrated in orbit), identifiable near-term customers, and founding teams with deep operational experience from SpaceX, Blue Origin, or established aerospace primes.